A cocaine dealer who gave the finger to a police helicopter crew while trying to flee officers in Brighton has been jailed.

 But as officers approached, perhaps remembering the six bags of cocaine and burner phones he had in the car, he changed his mind and drove away at speed.

-Further specialist officers from the Roads Policing Unit (RPU), Tactical Firearms Unit (TFU) and SEU were called in to locate the vehicle, as well as the National Police Air Service helicopter (NPAS).
+Further specialist officers from the Roads Policing Unit (RPU), Tactical Firearms Unit (TFU) and Specialist Enforcement Unit (SEU) were called in to locate the vehicle, as well as the National Police Air Service helicopter (NPAS).

 The BMW was soon traced to Warren Road, Brighton, travelling towards Woodingdean.

 Footage shows the moment when Hassine, of Junction Road, Burgess Hill, spotted that he was being tracked by the helicopter.

 It captured him swearing at the camera out of his window before he attempted a turn in the road to travel in the opposite direction.

 He then drove over a traffic island and bollard to escape unmarked police vehicles, but was brought to a stop by officers and detained.

 Three bags of cocaine were found under his body, and another bag of cocaine was found in his jeans.